ManishhDev/Lexpilot/README.md

 ## 🎯 Overview

-LegalEase is a comprehensive AI-powered legal compliance and business automation platform designed specifically for Indian startups and SMEs.
+Lexpilot is a comprehensive AI-powered legal compliance and business automation platform designed specifically for Indian startups and SMEs.
 It combines cutting-edge AI technology with legal expertise to automate complex business processes, from document generation to tax filing and compliance management.

 ### ✨ Key Features